rjanapa/rjanapa/SAP_HANA-Azure.md

 <img src="https://github.com/rjanapa/rjanapa/blob/main/SAP-HANA-Azure-Arch.png" width="500" length="500">

+<b>Azure Virtual Network</b><br>

+The Azure Virtual Network service is used to define an isolated network in Azure. <br>

+The virtual network can be used to host resources such as Azure virtual machines.<br>

+The Azure virtual network gets assigned an address space which you specify when you create an Azure virtual network<br>

+You can then add subnets to your Azure virtual network.
+This helps divide your network into more logical segments.

+You could have one subnet named Subnet A in the virtual network to host your Web servers and another subnet to host the Database servers.

+<b>When you create a virtual machine in a virtual network, the virtual machine gets a Private IP address from the address space of the subnet is it launched in.</b><br>

+<b>Network Security Groups (NSG)</b><br>

+These are used to filter network traffic to and from Azure resources in an Azure virtual network.

+A network security group is attached to the network interface attached to the virtual machine.

 <b>Availability Sets</b><br>

 When you host your virtual machines in Azure, you sometimes need to cater to the following